HL7/davinci-deqm/source/pages/guidance.md

 ## Introduction

-...todo...

-## Operations for Exchange of Data for Quality Measures between Payer and Provider EHR
+This Guide (IG) defines a set of FHIR operations for Exchange of Quality Measure Data between Data "Aggregator's" and Providers.
+Three methods of exchanging of data quality information are detailed below:

+1. Submit Data operation
+1. Collect Data operation
+1. Subscription service.

-Three methods of exchanging of data quality information are detailed below.
-They include a 1) Submit Data operation, 2)  Collect Data operation, and 3) a Subscription service combined with the  Collect Data operation.
-These transactions are triggered by use case specific clinical or adminisrative events such as a completed 30 day MRP.
+These transactions are triggered by use case specific clinical or administrative events such as a completed 30 day MRP.

-For all of these methods:

- - The Payer is assumed to be the “Aggregator” of the individual events in the measure
+### General Preconditions and Assumptions

+- The "Aggregator" may be a Payer or another organization that is monitoring clinical quality measure.
 - When using MeasureReport, the Measure resources will define the actual Measure requested or posted
- - It not assumed that CQL will be used by the Provider.
+- CQL may or may not be used by the Aggregator.
- - CQL may or may not be used by the Payer (Aggregator).
+- It assumed that CQL will *not* be used by the Provider.

+### Profiles
- - The following resources are used in these transactions:
+- The following resources are used in all these transactions:

      |Resource Type|Profile Name|Link to STU3 Profile|Link to R4 Profile|
      |---|---|---|---|